spryker/spryker-docs/docs/about/all/releases/security-release-notes-202412.0.md

 For additional support with this content, [contact our support](https://support.spryker.com/).
 If you found a new security vulnerability, contact us at [security@spryker.com](mailto:security@spryker.com).

-## Account takeover from a different company (B2B demo-shop)
+## B2B demo shop: Account takeover from a different company

-Due to a misconfiguration in the access controls of the application, it was possible to modify the email of a customer belonging to a different company by manipulating the `id_customer` parameter of the submitted form.
+Because of a misconfiguration in the access controls of the application, it was possible to modify the email of a customer belonging to a different company by manipulating the `id_customer` parameter of a submitted form.

 Also, this fix resolves the following vulnerabilities:
-* Unrestricted Address Addition (BFLA) Exposes Organizations to Manipulation.
-Because of an access controls vulnerability it was possible to add new addresses to any organization within the application.
+* Unrestricted address addition (BFLA) exposes organizations to manipulation.
+Because of an access controls vulnerability, it was possible to add new addresses to any organization within an application.
-* Unrestricted Business Unit Modification (BFLA).
-Because of an access controls vulnerability it was possible to manipulate business unit assignments for other users.
+* Unrestricted business unit modification (BFLA).
+Because of an access controls vulnerability, it was possible to manipulate business unit assignments for other users.

 ### Affected modules